Publishing a simple web portfolio on Netlify

 Portfolio examples

-Here are some writer portfolio examples.
-These are not technical writer portfolios.
-However, they all have strong design and good UX.
+Here are some portfolio examples you can draw inspiration from.
+They all have strong design and good UX.

 I don't know any of these people.
-I came across their sites by googling for writer portfolios.
+I came across their sites by googling for relevant portfolios.

 -